 - A written request to be certified;

-- Additional information needed to properly certify the enrollment as described in other institutional policies.
+- Additional information needed to properly certify the enrollment as requested by Dominican's Veterans Service Officer.

 This policy supersedes any policy that Dominican University may have regarding payment of tuition, fees, and other charges.
-You may contact our Veterans Coordinator in the Office of Financial Aid for all requirements, or additional information at FinAid@Dominican.edu or by phone at (415) 257-1350.
+You may contact Dominican's Veterans Service Officer in the Office of Financial Aid for all requirements, or additional information at FinAid@Dominican.edu or by phone at (415) 257-1350.

 Frequently Asked Questions

 If you are using VA education benefits for the first time, it is the student's responsibility to apply for benefits with the VA.
-You may apply for VA education benefits on the VA veteran website.
+You may apply for VA education benefits here.

-It will take the VA approximately 6-8 weeks to process your application.
-Once your application is processed you will receive a Certificate of Eligibility (COE) which you would submit to Dominican's School Certifying Official via email at firstname.lastname@example.org.
+It will take the VA approximately 30 days to process your application.
+Once your application is processed you will receive a Certificate of Eligibility (COE) which you would submit to Dominican's Veterans Service Officier via email at email@example.com.

-Students who have received benefits previously at another institution and are transferring to Dominican must submit VA Form 22-1995: Request Change of Program or Place of Training and submit the completed form to Dominican's School Certifying Official via email at firstname.lastname@example.org.
+Students who have received benefits previously at another institution and are transferring to Dominican must submit VA Form 22-1995: Request Change of Program or Place of Training or use the online tool to submit a transfer request to the VA.
+Transfer students may contact Dominican’s Veterans Service Officer for help completing the claim.
+The VA usually processes claims within 30 days and student will receive a new Certificate of Eligibility in the mail which should be submitted to Dominican’s Veterans Service Officer at Dominican via email at

 Only units that apply toward completion of your program can be certified with the VA.
 Courses or classes that do not fulfill a program requirement will not be certified for VA benefits.